 You may choose to restrict the collection or use of your personal information in the following ways:

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
-If you would like a copy of the information held on you please write to The Tinnitus Clinic, 121 Harley St, London, W1G 6AX.
+If you would like a copy of the information held on you please write to The Tinnitus Clinic, The Smith Building, 179 Great Portland Street, London, W1W 5PL.